A united regional workforce system that creates opportunity for all.

 Industry leaders define their sector’s talent needs, providing the clear signal needed to align efforts and catalyze investment.

-Industry, education, and workforce partners identify critical challenges, uncover root causes, and coordinate solutions that no single organization could implement alone.
+Industry, education, and workforce partners identify the most important challenges to solve, uncover their root causes, and coordinate solutions no single organization could implement alone.

 Demonstrated results create a virtuous cycle—fueling continuous improvement across the system while attracting deeper investment from public and private stakeholders.